canonical/netplan/doc/netplan.md

 ## Common properties for physical device types

-     **Note:** These options will not work reliably for devices matched by name only and rendered by networkd, due to interactions with device renaming in udev.
-Match devices by MAC when setting the following options.
+**Note:** Some options will not work reliably for devices matched by name only and rendered by networkd, due to interactions with device renaming in udev.
+Match devices by MAC when setting options like: ``wakeonlan`` or ``*-offload``.

 ``match`` (mapping)